TheSlugInTub/Vault/Games/Atrovein.md

 This information will get added to their patient file.
 You can perform a physical examination on them to narrow down your diagnosis.
 You will check them with a variety of instruments.
 A thermometer, an x-ray and more.

+When looking at the patient, you will get two options to interact with them.
+Either through talking, or performing tests.
+Clicking 'Perform test' brings up your inventory and you can click any of the testing instruments you have on you.

 There are a list of diagnoses written down in your notebook: